- Brand name

 When you must not take it

-Do not take Inza if you are allergic to:
+Do not take Inza if you have an allergy to:

 Many medicines used to treat headache, period pain and other aches and pains contain aspirin or NSAID medicines.
 If you are not sure if you are taking any of these medicines, ask your pharmacist.